Kristina01111000/Drws_site/README.md

 - ssl not working in safari, silk browsers
 	- contacted inmotion, they reinstalled, still not working in safari
+	- contacted inmotion again, recheck with ssl company if still not working tomorrow
 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want